 The plan, introduced in March 2020, recasts the AAVMC’s vision, mission, values and goals in a way that positions the organization for success in the rapidly changing landscape of modern veterinary medicine.

 In order to ensure performance and accountability, an array of metrics and timelines are imbedded in a series of objectives designed to achieve the five overarching goals and strategies articulated in the plan.

 During a meeting of the Board of Directors held in late July, AAVMC Senior Director for Institutional Research and Diversity Dr. Lisa Greenhill made a presentation regarding metrics being used to measure progress against the performance goals outlined in the plan.

 Note: This story provided by FFAR’s Colleen Klemczewski (email@example.com)

-The Foundation for Food and Agriculture Research (FFAR) has announced the twelve recipients of the 2020 Veterinary Student Research Fellowships (FFAR Vet Fellows) in partnership with the Association of American Veterinary Medical Colleges (AAVMC).
+The Foundation for Food and Agriculture Research (FFAR) has announced the twelve recipients of the 2020 Veterinary Student Research Fellowships (FFAR Vet Fellows) in partnership with the American Association of Veterinary Medical Colleges (AAVMC).
 This fellowship creates opportunities for veterinary students to pursue research on global food security and sustainable animal production.

 “Veterinary science is essential for understanding and mitigating a host of serious global health challenges, including the coronavirus – the latest example of pathogens that move between humans and animals,” said FFAR’s Executive Director Dr. Sally Rockey.
 “Pests and diseases are constantly changing to survive in new environments.
 We must urgently equip the next generation of veterinary scientists to ensure the veterinary community has the expertise to address future pandemics pests and disease.”